dannyDace07/dannyDace07/README.md

 ## 👤 About Me

-Electrical Engineering student at the **Universidad de Costa Rica** focused on **digital design**, **VLSI/IC verification**, and **embedded systems**.
+Electrical Engineering student at the **Universidad de Costa Rica** focused on **digital design**, **IC verification**, and **embedded systems**.
 I work across the full hardware stack — from RTL description and FPGA implementation to microcontroller firmware and analog circuit design.

 Outside the lab: guitar 🎸, football ⚽, and reading about microelectronics.